foxy13899/password_manager/README.md

 ### 🔍 View Passwords

-Decrypt stored entries by selecting the platform name.
-You will see all associated accounts and passwords in a readable format.
+Select the platform name to decrypt stored entries.
+You will then see all associated accounts and passwords in a readable format.

 ### 🔐 Generate Password